andrewdstrain/WozU-Infosys/week2/day08/labB/README.md

 > Create your own exceptions and test them. **Add to Github**

 Feel free to _talk_ to the Bot.
-It have a very limited amount of phrases.
+It has a very limited amount of phrases.
 If you give it a phrase that it doesn't understand, it recites poetry to you.

 #### Note